jakob-nagel/Adapta/README.md

 # Adapta - An Advanced Audio Player with Tempo Adjustment

 I have created Adapta as part of my master thesis.
 A description and documentation of Adapta can be found in the thesis.

-The current version of the software is 1.0.0.
-A complete and updated documentation of the source code is currently not available.
+The current version of Adapta is 1.0.0.

 This project is licensed under the terms of the GNU General Public License v3.0 with the exemption of the following files: